COMP2521UNSW/sanitisers-guide/glossary/runtime/README.md

 This can sometimes happen if you are using `INT_MAX` or `INT_MIN` to represent infinity or negative infinity.
 Be careful that you aren't doing arithmetic with these values that would produce a result outside of the representable range, such as adding to `INT_MAX` or subtracting from `INT_MIN`.

 **Note**: If one of the numbers in the calculation is `-1094795586` then this is definitely an uninitialised value, since this is the default value used for uninitialised values.
+If you aren't already using it, switching to MemorySanitizer may be useful for debugging this.
 See an example [here](../SEGV-unknown-address/uninitialised-idx).

 ## misaligned address
 For efficiency reasons, the compiler will align data along certain boundaries.
 This means that data will always be stored at addresses that are a multiple of this boundary.
 For example, in the screenshot below we can see that `int` requires 4-byte alignment, so the memory address of an `int` should always be a multiple of 4.